2024 United States presidential election: Voter analysis

+Turnout

+In 18 states, representing 243 electoral votes, a plurality of voters chose to stay home rather than vote for any candidate.

 An analysis released by Democratic-leaning data firm Catalist in May 2025 found that Trump's victory rested on support from voters who were less engaged with politics, as well as weakened support and turnout for Harris from a range of Democratic-leaning groups.
 Nearly half of the 2024 electorate cast ballots in the previous four federal elections, representing an increase of nine points from 2020 and seven points from 2016, and Harris won under 50 percent of these voters, outperforming Biden's and Hillary Clinton's respective performances.
 In contrast, Harris won 48 percent of voters who only voted in two or fewer of the previous four federal elections, underperforming Biden and Clinton, both of whom won at least 54 percent of those voters.
 Harris also won less than half of voters who did not cast a vote in 2020 but did so in 2024, compared to Biden and Clinton each winning roughly 55 percent of new voters in their respective elections; Catalist considered this Democratic underperformance to be unprecedented in their history of election analysis.
 Jennifer Agiesta of CNN reported that new and infrequent voters in 2024 were more likely to be from Democratic-leaning groups but also less likely to have college degrees, a trait increasingly tied to Republican support.

+While Trump's total number of votes increased each election, Democratic support rose from 2016 to 2020 and then fell in 2024.
+Turnout followed Democratic support trends.

+A Pew Research Center post-election analysis of voters who are listed as having voted in their state's voter turnout records who have also reported voting in a survey after the election similarly found a "more racially and ethnically diverse" electorate, one that was less engaged politically than in the four previous federal elections.
+More 2020 Trump voters (89%) than 2020 Biden voters (85%) also voted in 2024.
+15% of those who voted for Biden in 2020 did not vote in the 2024 election.
+78% of White voters supported Trump in 2024, a lower level of support for him among this group than in 2020 and 2016.
+Fewer Black voters supported Harris in 2024 than they did the Democratic candidates in the 2020 and 2016 elections.